j-w-yun/fizzbuzz_neural_network/README.md

          '83' 'Fizz' 'Buzz' '86' 'Fizz' '88' '89' 'FizzBuzz' '91' '92' 'Fizz' '94'
          'Buzz' 'Fizz' '97' '98' 'Fizz' 'Buzz']

-This model, despite its simplicity, without any prior information about the modulo operation, successfully extrapolated the output of the FizzBuzz function in the domain that was excluded in its training data.
+This feedforward neural network model, despite its simplicity, without a priori knowledge of the modulo operation, successfully extrapolated the output of the FizzBuzz function in the domain that was excluded in its training data.